systemvaz/RPi_Robot_Flask/README.md

 # RPi_Robot #
-Robotics project utilising Rasberry Pi 4B, motor controllers and various sensors.
+Autonomous robotics project utilising Rasberry Pi 4B, motor controllers and various sensors.
 Making it up as I go, so it's a work in progresss....

 ## Current Hardware: ##